Pouja/id3_node/README.md

 Otherwise you will have to run this for a long time (5hours +) and you will probably hit the memory limit.

 ## Database
 Because the first implementation used a lot of database IO, specifically a lot of aggregation on records, MonetDB has been chosing to run with it.
-At the second implementation the database IO has been significally reduced.
+At the second implementation the database IO has been significally reduced, but I sticked with MonetDB.
 There is currently no direct implementation of using MonetDB with Node, so ODBC is the connection link between the two.
 Under \common you will find the database class which can easily be replaced with mysql/postgresql solution.